 If a fracture is serious, you may have to have surgery to set the bone and to put in pins or screws, which may later have to be removed.
 In such cases, you will likely have to attend physical therapy in order to walk or stand properly in the future.

 Even though a broken bone may not seem like a very serious injury, it will need medical treatment and can cause many challenges in your life.
 If you broke a bone or suffered any other type of injury on the job and your employer is being difficult in covering your expenses and providing workers’ compensation benefits, you should call a South Carolina workers’ compensation attorney right away.
-At the Law Office of Walter Hundley, we help many workers receive proper benefits, so please do not wait to call us at 843-723-1995 or 866-723-1995 for a free consultation.
+The Law Office of Walter Hundley is a workers’ compensation firm located in Charleston, South Carolina.
+We help many workers receive proper benefits, so please do not wait to call us at 843-723-1995 or 866-723-1995 for a free consultation.